katevision/KateS/_pages/cv.md

   * Working activities and skills

-    *	systematizing academical knowledge and scientific researches:
+    *	systematized academical knowledge and scientific researches:
         *	nutrition,
         *	types of diets,
         *	dietary supplements (understanding the forms of active substances, results, quality),
         *	food (compositions, impact on the body, compatibility),
         *	physical activity, sleep
-    *	creating the plan for each client in several areas that includes:
+    *	created the plan for each client in several areas that includes:
         *	check-ups,
         *	visits to a list of doctors,
         *	nutrition,
         *	sports
         and supporting step-by-step implementation of the plan
     *	created the customer first contact form
-    *	building of my personal website:
+    *	build of my personal website:
         *	preparing requirements for the website
         *	searching for a site template and hosting,
         *	site deployment